Frequently Asked Questions about Chimneys and Fireplaces

 6. I’m buying a new home… who should inspect the chimney?

 When buying a new home with any wood-burning device, we would advise that the home-buyer hire their own independent, specialized chimney inspector to inspect those devices.
 Why?
-Only certified chimney inspectors can correctly identify problems with a masonry chimney.
+Only certified chimney inspectors can perform the legally required Level 2 inspection and correctly identify problems with a masonry chimney.
 The last thing you want is to move into your dream home only to find out that the fireplace and chimney are unsafe for use.
 We are still consistently finding major damage to masonry chimneys caused by the August 2011 earthquake, and some inspectors (hired by the realtor) seem to be overlooking major problems to help move properties.
 Don’t get burned… hire Fire-Safe to inspect the fireplace and chimney of any prospective properties you are considering purchasing.

 7. What type of wood is best or safest to burn?